maxwellito/vivus/readme.md

 Some SVG werent't working at all.
 The only solution found was to clone and replace each updated path element.
 Of course this solution requires more resources and a lot of DOM manipulation, but it will give a smooth animation like other browsers.
 This fallback is only applied on Internet Explorer (all versions), and can be disabled via the option `forceRender`.

 Replacing each updated path by a clone was the only way to force IE to re-render the SVG.
 On some SVGs this trick is not necessary, but IE can be a bit tricky with this.
-If you're worried about performances, I would recommand you to check if your SVG works correctly by disabling the `forceRender` option.
+If you're worried about performances, I would recommend you to check if your SVG works correctly by disabling the `forceRender` option.
 If it works correctly on IE, then keep it like this.

 By default, `forceRender` is `true` on Internet Explorer only.